HomeFootballThe Game-Changer: Mastering the Elusive Wheel Route in Football

 Famous Examples of Wheel Routes

-Numerous famous wheel route plays highlight its impact.
-For instance, the Clemson wheel route example is iconic.
+Numerous famous wheel route plays demonstrate the significant impact of this strategy.
+For instance, the iconic play featuring the Clemson wheel route is well-known.
 They often used it to exploit specific matchups.
 Saquon Barkley’s wheel route plays were game-breaking in the NFL.
 Jarvis Landry also found excellent success on wheel routes.
-LSU football notably featured the play in key offensive drives.
+LSU football prominently utilized the wheel route during crucial offensive drives.
 These examples demonstrate the route’s potential for explosive gains.

 Coaching Points: How to Teach the Wheel Route